postmanlabs/labs-docs/v6/enterprise/sso/saml_okta.md

 To set up custom SAML application, follow the procedure outlined below:

-Once you login to your Okta account, perform the following steps:
+After you login to your Okta account, perform the following steps:

 1. Click **Admin** as illustrated in the following screen: